abstractmachines/nodey/http-streams-events/README.md

 # Vanilla NodeJS API development: http, events, and Streams

-We're implementing API calls here in vanilla NodeJS using the http module and streams (and events).
+- We're implementing API calls here in vanilla NodeJS using the http module and streams (and events).

-We are focusing on one functionality at a time, so we aren't concerned about routes, extensibility etc...
+- We are focusing on one functionality at a time, so we aren't concerned about routes, extensibility etc...

+- Some error handling is used including signals and differentiating between sleep-y `server.close()` and `process.exit` kill.

+- [ ] TODO subscribe to a server's socket connection to gracefully shut down only that service w `.server.close()`... see https://stackoverflow.com/questions/14626636/how-do-i-shutdown-a-node-js-https-server-immediately

+- [ ] TODO chunking and streaming with larger files ...

 ## Streams